Entering Your First Tournament

 Most UK tournaments use Canadian overtime to ensure that games finish in good time for the scheduled number of rounds.
 You will be given a fixed amount of time each and normally an additional time plus number of stones (expressed as stones/time in minutes, e.g. 10/5).
-If this tournament uses it please ask someone when you get there exactly how it works.
+If the tournament uses it please ask someone when you get there exactly how it works.

 When the fixed time runs out (flag falls) then the player whose time has run out counts out the required number of stones and covers their bowl of stones.
 At the same time the opponent resets the clock to the overtime period (e.g. 5 minutes).
 If the overtime period runs out before a player has used all these counted stones then he/she has lost.
 If the stones run out then the clock is reset for another period.
 For some tournaments this may be a different number of stones/period than for the first period (e.g. 10/5, followed by 20/5 then 30/5).

-Komi is compensation given to White for Black playing first and is normally 7.5 points (to ensure that draws don't occur).
+Komi is compensation given to White for Black playing first and is normally 7.5 points (to ensure that draws do not occur).
 In some tournaments it is exactly 7 points, so that a draw can occur (this is called jigo).
 It is not given as prisoners and is taken into account when you count at the end of the game.

 Unless otherwise stated all UK tournaments use slightly modified American Go Association rules for play.
-In general you won't notice any difference to any other set of rules you might have played previously, but it does involve Pass Stones:
+In general you will not notice any difference to any other set of rules you might have played previously, but it does involve Pass Stones:

 If there is a dispute, e.g. whether the game is really over, the status of some groups or what happens when both player's clocks have run out of time, then please stop both your clocks and contact an organiser to get help.
 The organiser's decision is normally final.